 Click here to download “Conducting Inclusive Faculty Searches: A Concise Guide.”

 See below for detailed, topic-by-topic guidance on best practices for conducting inclusive faculty searches.

 Faculty excellence is central to the pursuit of Georgia State University’s strategic plan, including its update in 2016.
 To assist departments and colleges in achieving excellence in faculty recruitment and selection through the use of equitable, inclusive, lawful, and rigorous processes, this guidance synthesizes best practices drawn from both academic and human resources contexts.
-This guidance can be adapted to the unique needs of individual positions, departments, and colleges as they carry out their missions in support of the university’s strategic plan.
+This guidance is intended to help inform departments and colleges about contemporary practices in recruitment and selection; accordingly, it is kept distinct from required hiring procedures and forms, which are housed separately on our website.
+The guidance offered here can be adapted to the unique needs of individual positions, departments, and colleges as they carry out their missions in support of the university’s strategic plan.
 This guidance supplements resources already available to departments and colleges and is applicable to both tenure-track and non-tenure track faculty positions.

 At Georgia State, faculty recruitment and selection are carried out by individuals with varied backgrounds, including faculty members, department chairs, staff, and academic administrators.
 To assist this collaborative effort, this guidance provides a common vocabulary rooted in contemporary practices, and it outlines ways in which these practices can effectively be applied to a faculty context.
 An important starting point is a shared understanding of three key phases in this process:

 |Think of it like marshaling evidence for a scholarly argument – the more evidence you obtain, from a wider array of sources, the stronger your argument can be||Think of it like a rubric – to ensure that you grade student work consistently and fairly, outline the criteria for strong work and develop a clear evaluation system|

 |Key topics include: